chocfountain/boba/rentry/rentry hi3er full.md

 **Pendant of the Watcher**: Ultimate boosts Physical DMG by 30% for 5s | 2nd **Goblet of the Giver**: Ultimate boosts Total DMG by 35% for 5s | 3rd **Nexus Signet 1: Blade of the Deliverer** |
-**Echo of the Deliverer**:  Duration of Final Battle and all buffs provided by Normal Signets of Deliverance are extended to 8s | 1st
+**Echo of the Deliverer**:  Duration of Final Battle and all buffs provided by Normal Signets of Deliverance are extended to 8s | **YES**
-**Crusade of the Deliverer**:After 3s into Final Battle, all buffs provided by Normal Signets of Deliverance increase by 90% instead of 50% | 2nd (No if 5 core build)
+**Crusade of the Deliverer**:After 3s into Final Battle, all buffs provided by Normal Signets of Deliverance increase by 90% instead of 50% | 1st

 ### ->Sakura - Signet of Setsuna (1st Core)<-
 Signet | Priority